web-course-colman/fitness-app-web-server/README.md

 # Fitness App

-A full-stack web application for fitness tracking, featuring a modern React frontend and a robust NestJS backend.
+A full-stack web application for fitness tracking and coaching, featuring a modern React frontend and a robust NestJS backend.
+This application now includes AI-powered coaching and workout analysis.

 ## Project Structure

 - `/src`: React frontend (Vite, Tailwind CSS, shadcn/ui, Material UI)
-- `/server`: NestJS backend
+- `/server`: NestJS backend (MongoDB, OpenAI integration)

+## Features

+- **Personalized AI Coach**: Chat interface powered by OpenAI to get fitness advice and answers.
+- **Workout Summaries**: AI-generated summaries of your workout sessions.
+- **Social Feed**: Share posts, like, and comment on other users' activities.
+- **User Profiles**: Manage your profile and view others.
+- **Authentication**: Secure login and registration with JWT.

 ## Getting Started